-Custom client side redirections are useful in situations when you make a web application and the active page must be changed due to some conditions.
-For example, user is filling the form and you want to show a thank you page, or user has chosen some option on a page and you'd like to navigate the browser to a different site, etc.
+Custom client side redirection can be useful in a situation when you make a web application and the current page must be changed dynamically.
+It can occur when some conditions have changed.
+For example, a user is filling the form and you want to show a thank you page, or a user has chosen some option on a page and you'd like to navigate the browser to a different site, and so on.

-The location property of the window object returns various information about current location of the document.
-This article contains description only of the functions and properties that can be used to redirect web pages.
+The "location" property of the "window" object returns various information about the current location of the document.
+This section contains description of only the functions and properties that can be used to redirect users to another web page.

 window.location.href = "http://www.example.com";

-Also, you can also use the assign() function to redirect to the URL, which is specified as a parameter in a function call.
+In addition, you can use the assign() method to redirect users to the new URL.
+The value has to be specified as an argument in a function call.
+Example is given below.

-There is a method which is slightly different from the others given above.
-You can call the replace() function of the location object and provide URL to redirect to, however the active page will not be saved in browser history and user will not be able to navigate in a backward direction.
+There is a method which is slightly different from the other options given above.
+You can call the replace() method of the "location" object and provide a desired URL.
+The user will be redirected to the new location.
+However the active page will not be saved in a browser history.
+As a result, it will not be possible to navigate in a backward direction.

-The history property contains methods which allow to manipulate browser history.
-If you call the back() function, the browser will go back to the previous page.
-Example is given below and as you can see there, no any additional parameters are required.
+The "history" property of a "window" object contains methods which allow you to directly manipulate the browser history.
+For example, if you call the back() function, the browser will go back to the previous page.
+Code sample is given below.
+As you can see there, no additional arguments are required.

 The forward() function does the opposite thing.
-You can use it to navigate browser to the next page in the history.
+You can use it to navigate users to the next page in the browser history.

-The jQuery library contains attr() method which can be used to set different properties for the matched elements.
-And we can use that function to modify the "href" property of the location object, see how to make it the code example below.
+The jQuery library provides the attr() method.
+It can be used to add or modify various properties for the matched HTML elements.
+As a result, we can use that function to modify the "href" property of the location object.
+Please see how it can be done in the code sample below.

-The alternative way is to directly change the location property of the window object, the page will be redirected in that case as well.
+However, there is an alternative way.
+It's possible to directly change the "location" property of the "window" object.
+In that case, the user will be redirected to the other page as well.

-The example below is also an acceptable way of redirecting to another page but the main difference is that the prop() method is used there, which allows to make modifications directly on the DOM tree in the browser.
+The example below is also an acceptable way of redirecting a user to another location.
+The main difference is that the prop() method is used there.
+It allows us to modify some property directly in the DOM tree.

-As you have seen in this article, there are different ways of changing the user's primary location in a browser and which one to use is a matter of application design or personal preference.
+As you have seen in this article, there are different ways of changing the primary location of a user in a browser.
+However, which solution to use is a matter of an application design or personal preference.

-Although, if the jQuery library is already added to the site, then using it is an attractive option as your new code will be consistent with the existing project.
+Although, if the jQuery library is already added to the site, then using it may be a good option.
+This way, your new code will be consistent with the source of an existing project.